TRIQS/dft_tools/doc/guide/conversion.rst

    2 3.
 Thiw would mean, 2 irreps (eg and t2g), of dimension 2 and 3,
    resp.

-After these header lines, the file has to contain the hamiltonian matrix in orbital space.
+After these header lines, the file has to contain the Hamiltonian matrix in orbital space.
 The standard convention is that you give for each
 :math:`\mathbf{k}`-point first the matrix of the real part, then the